AllWorldIT/containers-postfix/README.md

 Relay domains can also be setup using a multi-line environment variable called `$POSTFIX_RELAY_DOMAINS`.

 Transport maps can be setup by using a multi-line environment variable called `$POSTFIX_TRANSPORT_MAPS`.

-# Script directories

-## Directory: /docker-entrypoint-pre-init-tests.d

-Any file with the .sh extension in this directory will be sourced in before initialization takes place during tests only.

-## Directory: /docker-entrypoint-pre-init.d

-Any file with the .sh extension in this directory will be sourced in before initialization takes place.

-## Directory: /docker-entrypoint-init.d

-Any file with the .sh extension in this directory will be sourced for initialization.

-## Directory: /docker-entrypoint-pre-exec.d

-Any file with the .sh extension in this directory will be sourced in after initialization, before startup.

-## Directory: /docker-entrypoint-tests.d

-Any file with the .sh extension in this directory will be sourced in during tests only.